rezarajan/udacity-aws-data-engineering/projects/3 - STEDI Human Balance Analytics/readme.md

   <img src="images/accelerometer_landing.png" alt="Accelerometer Landing">
   <figcaption>Querying the Accelerometer Landing Data</figcaption>
 </figure>

+- The table shows the `user` field corresponding the the user's email, which should correspond to the `email` field of the `customer_landing` table.
+- The `timestamp` field provides the timestamp of the data capture, and the x, y and z fields provide the coordinates of the device.
 </details>
 <details>
 <summary>Step Trainer Landing</summary>
 <figure>
   <img src="images/step_trainer_landing.png" alt="Step Trainer Landing">
   <figcaption>Querying the Step Trainer Landing Data</figcaption>

+- The results show the data capture timestamp in the `sensorreadingtime` field, the serial number of the device, and the integer value of the distance.
+- The `sensorreadingtime` should correspond to the `timestamp` field of the `accelerometer_landing` table.
+-  The `serialnumber` field should correspond to the `serialnumber` of the `customer_landing` table.
 </figure>
 </details>